KaufmannDigital/CleverReach/README.md

 --------------------------------

 In order to add a Registration Form to your Website, you have to **create a group** (and a form, if your want to use [DOI](https://www.cleverreach.com/de/funktionen/empfaenger-verwalten/doi-anmeldeformulare/))
-Currently these steps can not be done by this Package (see Planned Features).
+Currently these steps can not be done by this package (see Planned Features).
 So please go to your [CleverReach Login](https://www.cleverreach.com/de/login/) and follow the instructions there.

 When you finished, login into your Neos and navigate to the page, you want to place the registration form on.
 Now select the "CleverReach Registration Form" NodeType from the list and insert it where you want.